ezYakaEagle442/mcw-cn-aks/README.md

 ## Pre-requisites

 You need an Azure subscription.
-If you do not have one, to get started quickly go to [https://my.visualstudio.com](https://my.visualstudio.com) and log in using your CorpNet login
+If you do not have one, to get started quickly go to [https://my.visualstudio.com](https://my.visualstudio.com).
+You can also get free or charge subscription from [https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers](https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers), no Credit Card needed.

-For MS employees, ask help from the proctor to create your own internal subscription.
+For MS employees, ask help from the proctor to create your own MS internal subscription.

 Check your subscription at : [https://account.azure.com/subscriptions](https://account.azure.com/subscriptions)
-then go to [https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade ) --> remove filter "Show only subscriptions selected in the global subscriptions filter" to see it
+then go to [https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade ) --> remove filter "Show only subscriptions selected in the global subscriptions filter" to see it.

 #### Azure Cloud Shell